Yoge-2004/expensetracker/README.md

 ---

 ## 📝 License
-This project is open-source and available under the [MIT License](https://choosealicense.com/licenses/mit/).
+This project is licensed under the Apache License, Version 2.0.
+See the LICENSE file for details.